clellmann/luftdatencrawler/README.md

 API: http://api.luftdaten.info/static/v1/data.json

-It is supposed to run on a cloud VM instance and save data to the relational database postgresql.
+It is supposed to run on a AWS cloud VM (EC2) instance and save data to the dynamoDB.